-By using the historical simulation approach, in 2016 the minimum, maximum and average VaR of the Bank's trading book for a one-day holding period, with a 99 percent confidence level, was Baht 107 million, Baht 295 million and Baht 152 million, respectively.
-The average VaR in 2016 increased from Baht 128 million in 2015, because a larger trading position in debt securities during the second quarter of 2016 resulted in higher Interest Rate VaR.
+By using the historical simulation approach, in 2017 the minimum, maximum and average VaR of the Bank's trading book for a one-day holding period, with a 99 percent confidence level, was Baht 47 million, Baht 132 million and Baht 85 million, respectively.
+The average VaR in 2017 fell from Baht 152 million in 2016, mainly due to a drop in Interest Rate VaR, as trading position in debt securities in 2017 decreased on average and the volatility of THB interest rate declined significantly.